rogerallen/WinGridStrument/README.md

 Let me know if it works for you.
 Send feedback on twitter or file an Issue.

 [![Build status](https://ci.appveyor.com/api/projects/status/7n24031r405mv2bv?svg=true)](https://ci.appveyor.com/project/rogerallen/wingridstrument)
 You can get pre-built binaries at this link.
-Click the build status button and look for the WinGridStrument_{VERSION}.zip file under the
+Click the build status button and look for the WinGridStrument_VERSION.zip file under the
 Artifacts menu.

 ## Building